Yaxin12/DE-Project/README.md

 <img src="https://github.com/Yaxin12/Real-Time-YouTube-Analytics-Pipeline-Data-Engineering-Zoomcamp-2025-Project-/blob/main/image/4.png" width="600"/>

 As an example, we tracked the video [Data Engineering Zoomcamp 2025 Office Hours (Kestra)](https://www.youtube.com/watch?v=aBQulSpOgfY&t=574s).
-At first, the video had 67 likes（For testing purposes, I temporarily hit the "unlike" button—strictly for science, I swear! 😅 I promise I'll hit "like" again, because this course absolutely deserves it.
-It's genuinely great and totally worth a thumbs-up! 👍）.
+At first, the video had 67 likes.
 The information was also reflected in the Kafka stream and shown in the Confluent Platform.

+> ⚠️ **Note**: For testing purposes, I temporarily hit the "unlike" button—strictly for science, I swear! 😅 I promise I'll hit "like" again, because this course absolutely deserves it.
+It's genuinely great and totally worth a thumbs-up! 👍

 <table> <tr> <td><img src="https://github.com/Yaxin12/Real-Time-YouTube-Analytics-Pipeline-Data-Engineering-Zoomcamp-2025-Project-/blob/main/image/5.png" width="100%"/></td> <td><img src="https://github.com/Yaxin12/Real-Time-YouTube-Analytics-Pipeline-Data-Engineering-Zoomcamp-2025-Project-/blob/main/image/6.png" width="100%"/></td> </tr> </table>
 Then, I clicked the like button again—and as expected, the like count updated in real-time: